 For the salad dressing

 - 80ml/1/3 cup plain yogurt

 - 60ml/1/4 cup mayonnaise

 - 1 tsp curry powder fresh and good quality

 - ½ tsp smoked paprika

 - In a mason jar mix yogurt, mayonnaise, curry powder, mango chutney, smoked paprika and lemon juice.
 Stir with a fork to combine and set aside.

 - Toast sliced almonds in a dry frying pan over low heat until they just about to start to colour.
 Immediately take off the heat and cool.

 - Take the chicken flesh off the bones and remove skin, chop into bite sized chunks.

 - In a large bowl combine chopped chicken, sliced spring onions, dried apricots, toasted sliced almonds, coriander/cilantro and rocket/arugula.
-Note: Only add arugula if you plan on eating the salad right away.
-Otherwise skip or add right before serving.

 - Add the salad dressing and salt to taste, mix gently and sprinkle with black sesame seeds.